Upcoming Events- Metro Justice

 We'll meet at the Metro Justice Office from 6-8 PM.
 Please RSVP below!
 We welcome folks bringing snacks and drinks to share if you would like to do so.

 In R.E.D., we believe that in order to combat the climate crisis and ensure environmental justice in the long-term, we must fundamentally transform our energy economy.
 We need to build an energy system that meets the needs of communities instead of meeting the greed of distant investors and CEOs.
 We also need a shift to energy that is 100% clean and renewable.
-We believe this is possible if we takeover RG&E with a public, local, and community controlled utility.
-This will give communities a say in what kind of energy we use, whom we get it from, and how the money we pay is used to benefit our community.
+We believe this is possible if we takeover RG&E with a public, local, and community-controlled utility.
+This will give communities a say in what kind of energy we use, who we get it from, and how the money we pay is used to benefit our community.
 Furthermore, everyone could only pay what is necessary to develop and maintain energy infrastructure, taking millions in profits for investors and CEOs out of the picture.
-We can also make sure that all jobs associated with the utility are local union jobs that pay family-sustaining wages with benefits.
+We can also make sure that all jobs associated with the utility are local union jobs that pay family-sustaining wages with benefits. who

 Directions to our office: